Selfridge Air National Guard Base: Inter-war period

 Beginning 27 June 1919, Selfridge became the home of the 1st Pursuit Group, currently the oldest combat group in the Air Force.
 The group was organized in France during World War I and like many others, was demobilized after the war then re-created in 1919.
 It remained based at Selfridge for approximately 20 years.
 Many notable names are included in the group's roster including George H. Brett, James "Jimmy" Doolittle, Carl A. Spaatz, Curtis LeMay, Frank O. Hunter, Emmett "Rosie" O'Donnell, Earle E. Partridge, Paul Wurtsmith and over 100 men who rose to the rank of Air Force general ("Home of Generals").
 (Lieutenant LeMay was fined $50 for flying a biplane through Selfridge Hangar #6.)

 The uncertain future of Selfridge Field, however, caused the 1st Pursuit Group to be moved to Kelly Field, Texas, shortly after its return.
 On 28 August 1919, following an order from Washington, all but 40 men left for Texas airfields.
 Finally reduced to a staff of only 14 civilians, Selfridge Field for all practical purposes ceased to exist for government officials.

 Until 1921, the government leased Selfridge Field from Henry B. Joy.
 That year, Joy offered to sell the property for $190,000, a price government appraisers felt was too high.
 But when the National Aeronautics Advisory Committee pointed out the field's proximity to the mechanical and industrial centers of Detroit, the price was paid.
 The field sprang back to life on 1 July 1922, when the 1st Pursuit Group, which had gone from Kelly Field to Ellington Field outside Houston, Texas, in 1921, returned to make Selfridge its home for almost the next 20 years.
 In 1922, Selfridge was declared a permanent installation under command of Maj.
 Carl "Tooey" Spaatz, who later became Chief of Staff for the Air Force.

 Air races at Selfridge from 1922 through the 1930s included the first John Mitchell Trophy Race (named for John L. Mitchell and last held in 1936 at Selfridge), the Pulitzer Trophy Race, and the Curtiss Trophy Race and Boeing Trophy.
-Charles A. Lindbergh was assigned to Selfridge in 1927, returned in July 1927 (his transatlantic aircraft, Spirit of St. Louis, was escorted by 22 1st Pursuit Group planes) and returned again 10 November 1927, to become a member of the 1st Pursuit Group and complete his reserve training.
+Charles A. Lindbergh was assigned to Selfridge in 1927, returned in July 1927 (his transatlantic aircraft, Spirit of St. Louis, was escorted by 22 1st Pursuit Group planes)m and returned again 10 November 1927 to become a member of the 1st Pursuit Group and complete his reserve training.